Jada Mathyssen-Whyman: Club career

 Mathyssen-Whyman's first club in Sydney was Macarthur Rams, joining the club in 2013 while still living in Wagga Wagga.

 In August 2015, Mathyssen-Whyman signed to play for Western Sydney Wanderers in the 2015–16 W-League, and made seven appearances in her debut season.
 She suffered a torn thigh in a game against Newcastle Jets, causing her to miss much of the season.

+Whyman joined Sydney FC ahead of the 2020–21 W-League season.

 In August 2024, Mathyssen-Whyman left Sydney FC at the end of her contract and joined Swedish club AIK until the end of the 2025 season.

+In May 2026, following a knee injury, Whyman left AIK, pausing her football career.

+In August 2026, Whyman returned to Australia, signing a two-year contract with Sydney FC.

 International career

 Mathyssen-Whyman was first called up to the Australian under–17 team in 2013 for the 2013 AFC U-16 Women's Championship, aged thirteen.

 She made her debut for Australia under–20 in a 2–0 win over Uzbekistan in the group stage of the 2015 AFC U-19 Women's Championship.

 She was subsequently selected in a squad for the Senior national team (the Matildas), who played two friendlies against France and England in October 2018.